Strategic Initiative

 Highly Commended Projects

-Alongside the winners, two further projects were voted highly commendable by the Terra Carta Design Lab Grand Jury and will receive £10k funding to help develop their ideas, as well as mentoring from InnovationRCA, the RCA’s centre for entrepreneurship and business support.
-The two highly commended projects are:
+Alongside the winners, two further projects were voted highly commendable by the Terra Carta Design Lab Grand Jury and received funding to help develop their ideas, as well as mentoring from InnovationRCA, the RCA’s centre for entrepreneurship and business support.
+The two highly commended projects were:

 OR:BITAL BLOOM: A data-driven artwork which ‘blooms’ in response to corporate and organisational adherence to sustainability targets and carbon emission reductions.